+4.5 The Reduction Scheme is the preferred method of preventing and minimising emissions of VOC, using non-abatement techniques such as:

+- water borne coatings (low organic solvent content)

+- higher solids content coatings

+- powder coatings

+- organic solvent free liquid coatings

+- radiation cured coatings (for example, ultra violet and electron beam).

-- 5.5 An operator may choose to use the Reduction Scheme for an installation to achieve emission reductions to a "Target Emission" equivalent to those, which would have been achieved if the concentration emission limits, had been applied.
-The following scheme shall operate for installations for which a constant solid content of product can be assumed and used to define the reference point for emission reductions.
-The operator shall forward an emission reduction plan, which includes in particular: - decreases in the average solvent content of the total input; and/or - increased efficiency in the use of solids to achieve a reduction of the total emissions from the installation. - 5.6 The Target Emission for an installation is calculated as follows; - (a) The Total Mass of Solids in the quantity of coating consumed in a year is determined. - solids are all materials in coatings that become solid as a result of curing, polymerisation, or the evaporation of the water or solvent - all ingredients other than water and organic solvents should be assumed to form part of the solid coating - (b) Table 6 Target Emission Values must then be used to determine the Target Emission.
+4.6 An operator may choose to use the Reduction Scheme for an installation to achieve emission reductions to a "Target Emission" equivalent to those which would have been achieved if the concentration emission limits had been applied.

+The following scheme should operate for installations for which a constant solid content of product can be assumed and used to define the reference point for emission reductions.
+The operator should forward an emission reduction plan, which includes in particular:

+- mechanisms to decrease in the average solvent content of the total input; and/or - systems to increase efficiency in the use of solids to achieve a reduction of the total emissions from the installation.

+The Target Emission from an installation should be calculated by multiplying the total mass of solids in the quantity of coatings used in a year with the relevant figure given in Table 7 below.
+In determining the total mass of solids:

-The non-volatile content of the coating, as supplied, will usually be available from the supplier.
-This may be quoted in g/l or in % mass by weight.
-In cases of doubt, the reference standard for the determination of non-volatile % mass by weight is BS EN ISO 3251 (also numbered BS 3900: B18).
+- solids are all materials in coatings that become solid as a result of curing, polymerisation, or the evaporation of the water or solvent (usually available from the supplier in g/l or non-volatile % mass by weight), and - all ingredients other than water and organic solvents should be assumed to form part of the solid coating. - in cases of doubt, the reference standard for the determination of non-volatile % mass by weight is BS EN ISO 3251 (also numbered BS 3900: B18).
 The test conditions may need to be adjusted for the particular conditions of use or when assessing chemically or radiation cured coatings, where otherwise volatile components react to form part of the dry solid coating.